jafingerhut/tlaplus-learning/reliable-transport/README.md

 # A first attempt at implementing a spec for Go-Back-N reliable transport

-`GBN.tla` contains a spec that is reasonably close to an implementation of a Go-Back-N sender and receiver, with FIFO links between them.
+`GBN_fifo.tla` contains a spec that is reasonably close to an implementation of a Go-Back-N sender and receiver, with FIFO links between them.